Photographer blames 'Avatar' star's girlfriend for starting fight

-NEW YORK (Reuters) - The photographer charged along with “Avatar” star Sam Worthington after a street altercation in Manhattan, on Tuesday blamed the Australian actor’s model girlfriend for starting the fight and wants her arrested, his lawyer said.
+NEW YORK, April 1 (Reuters) - The photographer charged along with “Avatar” star Sam Worthington after a street altercation in Manhattan, on Tuesday blamed the Australian actor’s model girlfriend for starting the fight and wants her arrested, his lawyer said.

 Heller also distributed a video of the scuffle to the press.